vporton/navier-stokes/README.md

 Now I am elaborating and checking for errors the ChatGPT's proof.

-I am the word-best expert in general topology, but no expert in differential equations.
+I am the world-best expert in general topology, but no expert in differential equations.
 I need to study much during the way.
 So, I call you to help.